 If there is an update, your homee receives the download link and then downloads the update.
-We host the updates at Amazon (AWS - https://aws.amazon.com/de/).
-[You can find their data protection declaration here] (https://aws.amazon.com/de/privacy/).
-Since the currently installed homee version is also sent during the update check, we collect statistics here on how many homees are running on which version.
+We host the updates on Amazon (AWS - https://aws.amazon.com/de/).
+[You can find their data protection declaration here.] (https://aws.amazon.com/de/privacy/).
+Since the currently installed homee version is sent with the update check, we collect statistics here on how many homees are running on which version.

 In order to be able to solve a problem on your homee, it is sometimes necessary to have direct access to your homee.
 Of course, we cannot and do not want to activate this remotely - you have to do this yourself in the homee apps when requested.
 As soon as we have received the access data from you, we of course have full access to your homee (SSH).
 We then use it to find and solve the existing problem.
 If you no longer want us to have access to your homee, you can withdraw it from us at any time by switching off the support access.